Saladoc/Javacord-Website/docs/wiki/basic-tutorials/running.md

 }
 ```

 With `gradlew shadowJar` you can now create a shaded (fat) jar.
-It will be named `build/libs/yourbot-1.0.0-all.jar` or similar, according to your projects settings.
+It will be named `build/libs/yourbot-1.0.0-all.jar` or similar, according to your project settings.

 ### With Maven

 For Maven, add the [maven-shade-plugin](https://maven.apache.org/plugins/maven-shade-plugin/usage.html) to your build.
+As with the other solutions, configure your main class.

+Some of your dependencies might be signed .jar files.
+Unfortunately, this will likely break your fat jar.
+Remove the signatures by defining an exclusion filter as demonstrated below.
+Let the thought that you had to disable a security feature just to make this work serve as a reminder that creating a fat jar is not how jars are meant to be used.

 ```xml
 <project>